icinganalysis/icinganalysis.github.io/content/NACA-TN-2914.md

 NACA-TN-2861 cites 11 publications:

-Hardy, J. K.: Kinetic Temperature of Wet Surfaces A Method of Calculating the Amount of Alcohol Required to Prevent Ice, and the Derivation of the Psychrometric Equation.
+- Hardy, J. K.: Kinetic Temperature of Wet Surfaces A Method of Calculating the Amount of Alcohol Required to Prevent Ice, and the Derivation of the Psychrometric Equation.
 NACA-ARR-5G13, 1945
-Messinger, B. L.: Equilibrium Temperature of an Unheated Icing Surface as a Function of Airspeed.
+- Messinger, B. L.: Equilibrium Temperature of an Unheated Icing Surface as a Function of Airspeed.
 Preprint No. 342, Presented at I.A.S.
 Meeting, June 27-28, 1951.
-Gelder, Thomas F., Lewis, James P., and Koutz, Stanley L.: Icing Protection for a Turbojet Transport Airplane: Heating Requirements, Methods of Protection, and Performance Penalties.
+- Gelder, Thomas F., Lewis, James P., and Koutz, Stanley L.: Icing Protection for a Turbojet Transport Airplane: Heating Requirements, Methods of Protection, and Performance Penalties.
 NACA-TN-2866, 1953.
-Schaefer, Vincent J.: The Production of Clouds Containing Supercooled Water Droplets or Ice Crystals Under Laboratory Conditions.
+- Schaefer, Vincent J.: The Production of Clouds Containing Supercooled Water Droplets or Ice Crystals Under Laboratory Conditions.
 Bull.
 Am.
 Meteorological Soc., vol. 29, no. 4, April 1948, pp. 175-182.
-Dorsch, Robert G., and Hacker, Paul T.: Photomicrographic Investigation of Spontaneous Freezing Temperatures of Supercooled Water Droplets.
+- Dorsch, Robert G., and Hacker, Paul T.: Photomicrographic Investigation of Spontaneous Freezing Temperatures of Supercooled Water Droplets.
 NACA-TN-2142, 1950.
-Cole, Julian D.: Drag of a Finite Wedge at High Subsonic Speeds.
+- Cole, Julian D.: Drag of a Finite Wedge at High Subsonic Speeds.
 Jour.
 Math.
 Phys., vol. 30, no. 2, July 1951, pp. 79-93.
-Bryson, Arthur Earl, Jr.: An Experimental Investigation of Transonic Flow Past Two-Dimensional Wedge and Circular-Arc Sections Using a Mach-Zehnder Interferometer.
+- Bryson, Arthur Earl, Jr.: An Experimental Investigation of Transonic Flow Past Two-Dimensional Wedge and Circular-Arc Sections Using a Mach-Zehnder Interferometer.
 NACA-TN-2560, 1951.
-Vincenti, Walter G., and Wagoner, Cleo B.: Transonic Flow Past a Wedge Profile with Detached Bow Wave - General Analytical Method and Final Calculated Resuts.
+- Vincenti, Walter G., and Wagoner, Cleo B.: Transonic Flow Past a Wedge Profile with Detached Bow Wave - General Analytical Method and Final Calculated Resuts.
 NACA-TN-2339, 1951.
-Vincenti, Walter G., and Wagoner, Cleo B.: Transonic Flow Past a Wedge Profile with Detached Bow Wave - Details of Analysis.
+- Vincenti, Walter G., and Wagoner, Cleo B.: Transonic Flow Past a Wedge Profile with Detached Bow Wave - Details of Analysis.
 NACA-TN-2588, 1951.
-Moeckel, W. E., and Connors, J. F.: Charts for the Determination of Supersonic Flow Against Inclined Planes and Axially Air Symmetric Cones.
+- Moeckel, W. E., and Connors, J. F.: Charts for the Determination of Supersonic Flow Against Inclined Planes and Axially Air Symmetric Cones.
 NACA-TN-1373, 1947.
-Diehl, Walter Stuart: Standard Atmosphere - Tables and Data.
+- Diehl, Walter Stuart: Standard Atmosphere - Tables and Data.
 NACA-TR-218, 1925.

-NACA-TN-2861 is cited by 5 publications in the NACA Icing Publications Database [^10]:
+NACA-TN-2861 is cited by 5 publications in the NACA Icing Publications Database [^6]:

 - Callaghan, Edmund E.: Analogy Between Mass and Heat Transfer with Turbulent Flow.
 NACA-TN-3045, 1953.
 - Callaghan, Edmund E., and Serafini, John S.: A Method for Rapid Determination of the Icing Limit of a Body in Terms of the Stream Conditions.
 NACA-TN-2914, 1953.
 - Serafini, John S.: Impingement of Water Droplets on Wedges and Double- Wedge Airfoils at Supersonic Speeds.
 NACA-TR-1159, 1954.
 (Supersedes NACA-TN-2971.)
 - Brun, Rinaldo J., Lewis, William, Perkins, Porter J., and Serafini, John S.: Impingement of Cloud Droplets and Procedure for Measuring Liquid-Water Content and Droplet Sizes in Supercooled Clouds by Rotating Multicylinder Method.
 NACA-TR-1215, 1955.
 (Supersedes NACA TN’s 2903, 2904, and NACA-RM-E53D23)
+- Coles, Willard D.: Icing Limit and Wet-Surface Temperature Variation for Two Airfoil Shapes under Simulate High-Speed Flight Conditions.
+NACA-TN-3396, 1955.

+NACA-TN-2914 is cited by once publications in the NACA Icing Publications Database [^6]:
 - Coles, Willard D.: Icing Limit and Wet-Surface Temperature Variation for Two Airfoil Shapes under Simulate High-Speed Flight Conditions.
 NACA-TN-3396, 1955.

 NACA-TN-2914 cites 10 publications: